elixir-cloud-aai/foca/README.md

 ## Contributing

 This project is a community effort and lives off your contributions, be it in the form of bug reports, feature requests, discussions, or fixes and other code changes.
-Please read these [guidelines](CONTRIBUTING.md) if you want to contribute.
+Please read these [guidelines and practices](CONTRIBUTING.md) if you want to contribute.
 And please mind the [code of conduct](CODE_OF_CONDUCT.md) for all interactions with the community.

 ## License